-1. The applicant must hold a bachelor’s degree from an accredited institution with a G.P.A. of 3.0 or better.
-An applicant with a G.P.A. under 3.0 may be admitted on academic probation if other admission requirements are met.
 The College recognizes the importance of life experience, letters of recommendation and personal motivation as indicators of academic readiness and success in the counseling field.
-These factors, along with a personal statement which describes professional and educational goals and intentions, will enhance the likelihood of admission for applicants with a G.P.A. below 3.0.
+These factors, along with a personal statement which describes professional and educational goals and intentions, will enhance the likelihood of admission.

-2. The applicant must have completed a minimum of 12 semester credits (18 quarter units) of undergraduate psychology coursework.
-We require prerequisite courses in: abnormal psychology and developmental psychology and two psychology electives of the applicant’s choice.
-Recommended psychology electives can be a course in personality theory, psychology of adjustment or social psychology for example.
-A grade of “C” or better is required in each course.
+A grade of “C” or better is required in each prerequisite course.
 Courses taken on a pass/fail basis are subject to approval for psychology credit.
 Psychology prerequisites must be completed before entry into the M.A. program.

-- Typed three page personal statement of professional and educational goals and intentions.
+Typed 3-page personal statement of professional and educational goals and intentions.

-4. All applicants must have an interview with the Director of Admissions.
+All applicants must have an interview with a member of the Admissions staff.
 Due to the applied and holistic nature of the program, the applicant’s presentation of self, including communication and reflective skills in the admissions interview, are critical factors in the determination of acceptance.

 Note: Many Master’s degree students choose a certificate specialty program.
 If you are interested in any of these programs please contact the Director of Admissions.
 You can apply to to a program either before or after you begin classes at Southwestern College.
 To read more about the specialty certificate programs visit our Certificate Programs page.